 - Custom synthesis

-- Antibody conjugation with the coupling chemistry defined in early stage.
+- Antibody conjugation with the coupling chemistry defined at an early stage.

 Antibody-drug conjugate characterization